 Can I have it just with plain sauce?

-You know, sometimes others come back and say, we are not allowed to have special uh off-the-menu items.
+Now, assuming that they have the sauce there without any meat in it, you know, sometimes those come back and say, we are not allowed to have special off-the-menu items.

 I'm making this up, obviously, as I go.

-But if it's the owner of the restaurant, and they do have the sauce, he's like, Yeah, of course.
+But if it's the owner of the restaurant and they do have the sauce, he's like, yeah, of course.

 What would you want?